yavorpapazov/vacation-rentals-back-end/README.md

 Login

 -	Signup: POST /login/signup – use bcrypt on the incoming password.
 Store user with their email and encrypted password, handle conflicts when the email is already in use
 -	Login: POST /login – find the user with the provided email.
 Use bcrypt to compare stored password with the incoming password.
-If they match, generate a random token with uuid and return it to the user.
+If they match, generate a random token with uuid and return it to the user
 -	Logout: POST /login/logout – If the user is logged in, invalidate their token so they can't use it again

 Bnbs (requires authentication)